SEZL — Sezzle Inc.

 2. Strategic Updates and Business Highlights

-- Product Innovations: Launched features such as the Earn tab, browser extension, and price comparison tools to enhance consumer engagement.
+- Product Innovations: Launched features like the Earn tab, browser extension, and price comparison tools to enhance consumer engagement.

-- Sezzle Mobile: Set to launch soon, aimed at providing savings on cellular plans and increasing customer retention.
+- Sezzle Mobile: Set to launch soon, aimed at providing savings on mobile plans, enhancing customer loyalty, and attracting new users.

 - Capital Return Program: Completed a $50 million share repurchase and authorized an additional $100 million program.

-- Operational Efficiency: Non-transaction-related operating expenses decreased to 26.3% of total revenue, reflecting strong cost management.
+- Operational Efficiency: Non-transaction-related operating expenses decreased to 26.3% of total revenue, indicating strong cost management.

 3. Forward Guidance and Outlook